SAIFULLAH-SHARAFAT/12-bit-Single-Cycle-CPU/README.md

 Exit:

+---
-## Circuit Design
+## Architecture Design

+  **Logisim Simulator**
     The Logisim circuit design file named `ISA_12_Bit.circ` is included in the repository root.
     If you want to pen it, use the open-source Logisim 3.8.0 to view, simulate or modify the CPU design.